GwendolyneFreddy/butchery/README.md

 #### Linux

-The BuTcHeRy for Linux is distributed in the same compressed archive and does not include a WeiDU installer.
+BuTcHeRy for Linux is distributed in the same compressed archive and does not include a WeiDU installer.

 Extract the contents of the mod to the folder of the game you wish to modify.